-MKT 311 Consumer Behavior (3) i, il.
-Considers the consumer\s decision process as well as the effects of both internal and external factors upon consumer purchasing behavior.
+MKT 311 Consumer Behavior (3) F, Sp.
+Considers the consumers decision process as well as the effects of both internal and external factors upon consumer purchasing behavior.
 The course emphasizes the application of consumer behavior theory to the development of viable marketing strategies.
 Completion of General Psychology is recommended prior to taking Consumer Behavior.
 Prerequisite: Completion of Freshman/Sophomore Core.

-MKT 331 Retail Management (3) I, II.
+MKT 331 Retail Management (3) F, Sp.
 A strategic approach to retailing which concentrates on planning, implementing and controlling such retail variables as location, personnel, merchandise, communication, price and the strategic methods of accomplishing specific objectives.
 Prerequisite: Completion of Freshman/Sophomore Core and Professional Core.